PE and Sport

 We have an extensive extra-curricular programme which includes both after- school and lunchtime clubs.
 We hold a weekly football club and a range of other sports throughout they year including, multi-skills, tag-rugby, cricket, tennis, athletics, rhythmic gymnastics, and cheer leading.
 Many of our children compete for local sports teams including football, rugby and gymnastics.

 All children participate in both an inter-year sports day and a whole school Olympic Challenge Day every year.
 As members of the Driffield Sports Partnership, the children take part in inter-school multi-skills competitions, football tournaments and cross-country events.
+Children in KS1 compete as sprots teams against each other, earning points for their team for effort and excellence in their PE lessons.

 Sustaining high quality PE and Sport at Driffield CE Infant School